M

 Level/duration of study

-MA TESOL programs are graduate-level, meaning you would first need to complete a bachelor’s degree as a prerequisite to these programs.
-Furthermore, MA TESOL programs are typically two years of study, in contrast to just several months for a certification course.
+MA TESOL programs are graduate-level programs, so students first need to complete a bachelor’s degree as a prerequisite.
+Furthermore, Master’s programs typically require two years of study, in contrast to just several months for a certification course.

 Content